-Message Automation & Protocol Simulation (MAPS™) is GL's general purpose platform for emulation of communication protocols.
-Recently Diameter protocol for has been added to its wide range of emulation support.
-Within LTE, MAPS™ Diameter can simulate S6a, S6d, S13, Cx/Dx, Gx, Gy, Rx, SLg, Sh, SLh and Gy interfaces and LTE IMS network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register) and PDN GW (Packet Data Network Gateway), AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).
+MAPS™ Diameter can emulate S6a, S13, s13’, Cx/Dx, Gx, Gy, Rx, SLg, Sh, SLh and Gy interfaces and LTE IMS network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register), PDN GW (Packet Data Network Gateway), AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).

 The application is available as -

-MAPS™ Diameter Emulator supports powerful utilities like Message Editor, Script Editor, and Profile Editor which allow new scenarios to be created or existing scenarios to be modified using Diameter messages and parameters.
+- MAPS™ Diameter Emulator includes powerful utilities like Message Editor, Script Editor, and Profile Editor which allow new scenarios to be created or existing scenarios to be modified using Diameter messages and parameters.
 "Message sequences" are generated through scripts.
 "Messages" are created using message templates.
 These features give the users the unlimited ability to edit messages on supported interfaces to support various procedures listed below.

 Possible applications include:

-- Simulate up to 500 Smartphones (UEs) powering up and down
+- Simulate up to thousands of Smartphones (UEs) powering up and down

 - Authenticate and confirm security procedures